mahgouba/inventoryMaster-2/replit.md

   - Removed QuickQuoteGenerator component from inventory table actions
   - Kept quote creation buttons in card view pages (both card-view.tsx and card-view-new.tsx)
   - Maintained handleCreateQuote function and QuickQuoteGenerator for card views
+- ✅ Fixed inventory edit form to properly display and save all vehicle data:
+  - Enhanced form data initialization to ensure all fields are populated during edit
+  - Added trimLevel field to edit form with proper input handling
+  - Fixed year field to use value instead of defaultValue for proper data binding
+  - Improved form reset logic for both edit and create modes
+  - Ensured price field is properly included in form schema and validation

 ### Previous Migration to Replit Environment (July 17, 2025)
 - ✅ Successfully completed migration from Replit Agent to Replit environment